How to Troubleshoot Common SSL Issues

 The Problem:

 Visitors encounter an error stating that the SSL certificate does not match the domain name.
-This often happens when the certificate is issued for a different domain or subdomain.

 4. SSL Handshake Failure